AbolarinMary/LITA-CUSTOMER-PROJECT/README.md

+---
 Project Summary

 This project outlines a comprehensive approach to analyzing customer data for a subscription service.
 Here’s a detailed plan for each phase of the project, from Excel analysis to SQL queries and Power BI visualization.
+---

+---
 **Project Objectives**

-Analyze customer data to identify patterns in subscription usage and preferences.
+- Analyze customer data to identify patterns in subscription usage and preferences.

-Assess how different demographics (e.g., age, region) affect subscription choices and behavior
+- Assess how different demographics (e.g., age, region) affect subscription choices and behavior

-Classify customers into meaningful segments based on subscription type, duration, and behavior.
+- Classify customers into meaningful segments based on subscription type, duration, and behavior.

-Identify high-value segments for targeted marketing and retention strategies.
+- Identify high-value segments for targeted marketing and retention strategies.

-Determine which subscription types are most popular among customers.
+- Determine which subscription types are most popular among customers.

-Compute average subscription duration to understand customer loyalty.
+- Compute average subscription duration to understand customer loyalty.

-Track renewal rates and identify factors that contribute to customer retention
+- Track renewal rates and identify factors that contribute to customer retention

-**These objectives aim to enhance understanding of customer dynamics within the subscription service, ultimately leading to better strategies for customer acquisition, retention, and revenue growth.
+These objectives aim to enhance understanding of customer dynamics within the subscription service, ultimately leading to better strategies for customer acquisition, retention, and revenue growth.

-**
+---
 **Data Source**

 The datasets of this project was provided by ladies in tech africa as an assignment for analytic purpose.

+---

 **Dataset**

-CustomerID: Unique identifier for each customer
+- CustomerID: Unique identifier for each customer

-SubscriptionType: Type of subscription (e.g., Basic, Premium, Standard)
+- SubscriptionType: Type of subscription (e.g., Basic, Premium, Standard)

-SubscriptionStart: Date when the subscription started
+- SubscriptionStart: Date when the subscription started

-SubscriptionEnd: Date when the subscription ended
+- SubscriptionEnd: Date when the subscription ended

-Cancelled: Indicates if the subscription was cancelled (TRUE/FALSE)
+- Cancelled: Indicates if the subscription was cancelled (TRUE/FALSE)

-Revenue: Total revenue generated from the subscription
+- Revenue: Total revenue generated from the subscription

-Region: Geographic region of the customer
+- Region: Geographic region of the customer

+---
 **Tools Used**
+---
 Excel

+Purpose:

-Purpose: Excel is great for initial data exploration and quick analysis.
+- Excel is great for initial data exploration and quick analysis.
 It allows for easy manipulation of data and visualization through pivot tables and charts.

 SQL

+Purpose:

-Purpose: SQL is ideal for querying large datasets efficiently and performing complex analyses.
+SQL is ideal for querying large datasets efficiently and performing complex analyses.
 It provides a robust framework for data manipulation and retrieval.

 Power BI